Neolithic Chambered Cairn

 View of the eastern chamber of Trefignath - looking north.

-The final phase of the monument involved the building of a further rectangular 2.5 metre by 1 metre chamber towards the east in the existing forecourt area thereby blocking the central chamber.
+The final phase of the monument involved the building of a further rectangular 2.5 metre by 1 metre chamber towards the east in the existing forecourt area of the phase 2 structure thereby blocking the central chamber.
 The cairn was again extended to cover all three chambers and a new drystone forecourt constructed.
+This time however the forecourt and entrance to the chamber was slightly skewed towards the southeast.
+How long it took Trefignath to reach its final form is not clear but it is suggested the site may have been in use for between 1000-1200 years.

-Trefignath was partially reconstructed in 1980 following the excavation and it is the eastern chamber that is the most complete part of the monument with its pair of large portal stones (to the right of the picture at the top of this page) standing beyond the smaller upright side slabs of the tomb supporting a low capstone.
-The middle phase chamber remains in a collapsed state while the side slabs of the earlier western tomb were re-erected and can be seen as an open box shape of low upright stones.
+Trefignath was partially reconstructed in 1980 following the excavation and it is the eastern chamber that is the most complete part of the monument with its pair of 2 metres talll portal stones (to the right of the picture at the top of this page) standing beyond the smaller upright side slabs of the tomb supporting two low capstones.
+The middle phase chamber remains in a collapsed state with its capstone broken while the side slabs of the earlier western passage grave were re-erected and can be seen as an open box shape of low upright stones.

 Back to Map | Home | Full Glossary | Links | Email: firstname.lastname@example.org